Leon-Singleton/Hangman-Game-Python/README.md

 # Hangman-Game-Python
-A console based hangman game created in Python
+A console based hangman game created in Python.